 The Company maintains comprehensive internal control system commensurate with the sizeof its operations and monitoring procedure for all the major processes to ensurereliability of financial reporting timely feedback on achievement of operational andstrategic goals compliance with policies procedures laws and regulations safeguardingof assets and economical and efficient use of resources.

-if any and corrective actions thereon are presented to the Audit Committee of the Board.
+Significant thereon are presented to the Audit Committee of the Board.

 The Company has in place adequate internal financial controls commensurate with thesize scale and complexity of its operations.
 During the year such controls were testedand no reportable material weakness in the design or operations were observed.
 The Companyhas policies and procedures in place for ensuring proper and efficient conduct of itsbusiness the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timely preparationof reliable financial information.

-|Key Financial Ratios ||FY 2018-19 ||FY 2017-18 ||% change ||Explanation for significant changes |
+|Key Financial Ratios ||FY 2020-21 ||FY 2019-20 ||% change ||Explanation for significant changes |

-Act 2013 ("Sexual HarassmentAct") and has constituted the Committee withinternal and external members.
-We affirmthat adequate access has been provided to anycomplainants who wish to register acomplaint under the policy.
+Act 2013 ("Sexual Harassment Act") and has constituted the Committee withinternal and external members.
+We affirm that adequate access has been provided to anycomplainants who wish to register a complaint under the policy.
 No complaint was receivedduring the year.

 The Company has complied with the corporate governance requirements as stipulated underthe Listing Obligations and Disclosures Requirements formulated by Securities and ExchangeBoard of India (SEBI).
 A separate section on corporate governance along with acertificate from the auditors confirming the compliance is annexed and forms part of theAnnual Report.
 This certificate will be forwarded to the Stock Exchanges along with theAnnual Report of the Company.

-As required under Regulation 17(8) of the Listing Obligations and DisclosuresRequirements formulated by Securities and Exchange Board of India (SEBI) the CEOcertification has been submitted to theBoard and a copy thereof is contained in this Annual Report.
+Exchange Board of India (SEBI) the CEO and CFO certification has been submitted to theBoard and a copy thereof is contained in this Annual Report.